SAP-samples/cap-local-development-workshop/exercises/05/README.md

 ...
 ```

-The dependencies to the various workspace project packages (`bookshop`, `bookstore`, etc) are realized ... via symbolic links.
+The dependencies to the various workspace project packages (`bookshop`, `bookstore`, etc) are realized ... _via symbolic links_.

 This is a great way to organize interdependent projects (such as those in composite applications or in microservices scenarios), especially in a local development context.

+👉 Keep this new `capire/` project setup as we'll use it in the next section.

 ## Produce and consume an event message

-At the end of the previous exercise we had seen what an event message looks like "in the pipe", i.e. in the file-based messaging channel, specifically in the default `~/.cds-msg-box` file.
+At the end of the previous exercise we had seen what an event message looks like "in the pipe", i.e. in the default `~/cds-msg-box` file in the context of the file-based messaging channel.

-To round out this exploration of monorepos powered by NPM workspaces and git submodules for local development, let's fire up a couple of the projects in our monorepo here, and have them communicate asynchronously.
+To round out this exploration of monorepos powered by NPM workspaces and git submodules for local development, let's fire up a couple of the projects in our monorepo here, and have them communicate asynchronously, also using the file-based messaging channel.

 ### Clean out any current in-flight event messages